 No, a credit score or the establishment of credit is not a minimum qualification for the entry level peace officer positions.

-Once your case is assigned to a background investigator, you will be contacted by them.
+Once your case is assigned to a background investigator, you will be contacted by that person.

 Applicants are notified when they clear background with a clearance letter and will soon be given a date for the next evaluation in their hiring process.